About this journal

 2nd = Amazing Spider-Man #666, 145 different covers (including 141 comic shop variants)

-And the winner in 1st position = The Walking Dead #1 (2003) with 253 reprint and variant covers as described above.
+And the winner, 1st position = The Walking Dead #1 (2003) with a total of 263 reprint and variant covers as described.

 As noted, you could have bought the comic from a news stand in October 2003 for $2.95.
 The comic has climbed steadily in value, particularly since 2010 when the TV show debuted.
 The highest recorded price for a 9.8 is thought to be $3250.00 (of course, the value of private sales is just that - private).
 According to sellmycomicbooks.com, the 2015 average price for a 9.8 was $2075.
 The 2016 average price for a 9.8 was $2467.
 In 2017, a copy sold for $3051 in 9.8 The highest recent sales were $2300 for a 9.8 and $1450 for a 9.6 in December 2018.